 A driver for the usual minibus could not be arranged for the Glastonbury Pilgrimage this year and it was up to individuals to arrange transport in their own cars.
 Following so closely on the Flower Festival there were not as many pilgrims as usual from St Peter's.
 There were, however, some, and Simon Bees was there to record the event from sunrise to sunset.
 In the photos that he took - shown below - two other pilgrims from St Peter's can be identified:

 Simon, Super Server of the Sacrament

 Our accomplished Altar Server, Simon Bees, has served many senior members of the clergy at St Peter's.
-He has served a number of Bishops here, and recently the Archdeacon of Wiltshire complimented him on his performance as MC on his visit to St Peter's.
+He has served a number of Bishops here, and recently the Archdeacon of Sarum complimented him on his performance as MC on his visit to St Peter's.